Freedom of the press in the United States: Stop Online Piracy Act

-On October 26, 2011 the Stop Online Piracy Act, which opponents said would threaten free speech and censor the Internet, was introduced to the U.S. House of Representatives.
+On October 26, 2011, the Stop Online Piracy Act, which opponents said would threaten free speech and censor the Internet, was introduced to the U.S. House of Representatives.
 White House Press Secretary Jay Carney said that President Obama "[would] not support legislation that reduces freedom of expression."
 The bill was shelved in 2012 after widespread protests.

 Obsidian Finance Group, LLC v.
 Cox

-On 2014, blogger Crystal Cox accused Obsidian and Kevin D. Padrick of corrupt and fraudulent conduct.
+In 2014, blogger Crystal Cox accused Obsidian and Kevin D. Padrick of corrupt and fraudulent conduct.
 Although the court dismissed most of Cox's blog posts as opinion, it found one post to be more factual in its assertions (and, therefore, defamatory).

 It was ruled for the first time, by the Court of Appeals for the Ninth Circuit, that a blogger is entitled to the same free speech protection as a journalist and cannot be liable for defamation unless the blogger acted negligently.
 In the decision, journalists and bloggers are equally protected under the First Amendment because the "protections of the First Amendment do not turn on whether the defendant was a trained journalist, formally affiliated with traditional news entities, engaged in conflict-of-interest disclosure, went beyond just assembling others' writings, or tried to get both sides of a story."

+Donald Trump

 Ranking and polling of United States press freedom

 In 2022, the U.S. ranked 42nd in the Reporters Without Borders Press Freedom Index.
 This is an overall measure of freedom available to the press, including a range of factors including government censorship, control over journalistic access, and whistleblower protections.
-The U.S.'s ranking fell from 20th in 2010 to 49th in 2015, before recovering to 41st in 2016.
+The U.S.'s ranking fell from 20th in 2010 to 57th in 2025.

-According to Reporters Without Borders the United States ranks behind most other Western nations for press freedom, but ahead of most Asian, African and South American countries.

 Freedom House, a U.S.-based watchdog organization, ranked the United States 30th out of 197 countries in press freedom in 2014.
 Its report praised the constitutional protections given American journalists and criticized authorities for placing undue limits on investigative reporting in the name of national security.
 Freedom House gives countries a score out of 100, with 0 the most free and 100 the least free.
 The score is broken down into three separately-weighted categories: legal (out of 30), political (out of 40) and economic (out of 30).
 The United States scored 6, 10, and 5, respectively, that year for a cumulative score of 21.

 In a Pew Research survey of 11,889 U.S. journalists conducted from February 16 to March 17, 2022, 57% stated that they were "extremely" or "very" concerned about the prospect of press restrictions being imposed in the United States.